blankthemes/single-column/README.md

 ## Single Column

-Single Column is a blank theme by BlankThemes.com.
+Single Column is a blank Ghost theme by BlankThemes.com.
 Use it to create your own Ghost theme.

 ## Copyright & License